Graduate Degree Programs

 There are many opportunities for students enrolled in NYU's graduate and professional schools to gain an international experience.
 Schools and departments communicate these opportunities directly to students.
 The programs listed below require a period of enrollment in at least one of NYU's locations outside the US in order to complete the degree.

-The NYU Graduate School of Arts and Science grants the master of arts after the completion of the degree requirements in Florence, London, Madrid, and Paris.
+The NYU Graduate School of Arts and Science grants the master of arts after the completion of the degree requirements in London and Madrid.